-The Company maintains disclosure controls and procedures designed to ensure that information required to be disclosed by the Company in its Exchange Act reports is recorded, processed, summarized and reported on a timely basis and that such information is accumulated and communicated to the Company's management, including the Chief Executive Officer and the Chief Financial Officer, as appropriate, to allow timely decisions regarding the required disclosure.
-As of the end of the period covered by this Form 10-Q, an evaluation was performed under the supervision and with the participation of the Company's management, including the Chief Executive Officer and the Chief Financial Officer, of the effectiveness of the design and operation of these disclosure controls and procedures.
-Based on that evaluation, the Chief Executive Officer and the Chief Financial Officer concluded that the Company's disclosure controls and procedures were effective.
+We maintain disclosure controls and procedures designed to ensure that information required to be disclosed by the Company in our Exchange Act reports is recorded, processed, summarized and reported on a timely basis and that such information is accumulated and communicated to management, including the Chief Executive Officer and the Chief Financial Officer, as appropriate, to allow timely decisions regarding the required disclosure.
+As of the end of the period covered by this Form 10-Q, an evaluation was performed under the supervision and with the participation of our management, including the Chief Executive Officer and the Chief Financial Officer, of the effectiveness of the design and operation of these disclosure controls and procedures.
+Based on that evaluation, the Chief Executive Officer and the Chief Financial Officer concluded that our disclosure controls and procedures were effective.

-There have been no changes in the Company's internal controls over financial reporting during the quarter ended July 31, 2005 that have materially affected, or are reasonably likely to materially affect, the Company's internal controls over financial reporting.
+There have been no changes in our internal controls over financial reporting during the quarter ended October 31, 2005 that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.

-PART II

-OTHER INFORMATION
+PART II OTHER INFORMATION